tobiaskraft/rdmueller.github.io/_posts/2015-3-3-stating-a-blog.md

 ---
 layout: post
-title: a test for rendering
+title: Starting a new Blog
 tags: [github-pages]
 ---